securlyunblocker/su1/README.md

 ## I HATE CONTENT KEEPER!!!

 Me too.
 However, I do not have any unblockers for it other than proxies, but if those are blocked, I have no idea how to unblock it.
 I will add more proxies in the future though.
-If you have an unblocker for Content Keeper, please email me at [securlyunblocker@gmail.com](mailto:securlyunblocker@gmail.com).
+If you have an unblocker for Content Keeper, please email me at [securlyunblocker@gmail.com](mailto:securlyunblocker@gmail.com), and I will try to add your suggestions as soon as possible.

 ## THIS IS IN BETA!!!